MicrosoftDocs/Hololens/hololens/holographic-photos-and-videos.md

 ## Share your mixed reality photos and videos

+Behavior Prior to [Windows Holographic, version ](hololens-release-notes.md#windows-holographic-version), after capturing a mixed reality photo or video, a preview will appear.
+Select the **share** icon above the preview to bring up the share assistant.
+From there, you can select the end point to which you'd like to share that photo or video.

-After capturing a mixed reality photo or video, a preview will appear.
+With the newest build, after capturing a mixed reality photo or video, a preview will appear.
 Select the **share** icon above the preview to bring up the share assistant.
 From there, you can select the end point (Mail, OneDrive, etc.) to which you'd like to share that photo or video.
 You can also enable your HoloLens to share with nearby devices by going to **Settings -> System -> Shared Experiences**.
 For more details, read [Share things with nearby devices in Windows 10](https://support.microsoft.com/windows/share-things-with-nearby-devices-in-windows-10-0efbfe40-e3e2-581b-13f4-1a0e9936c2d9).

 You can also share mixed reality photos and videos from OneDrive, by automatically uploading your mixed reality photos and videos.
 Open the OneDrive app on HoloLens and sign in with a personal [Microsoft account](https://account.microsoft.com) if you haven't already.
 Select the **settings** icon and choose **Camera upload**.
 Turn Camera upload on.
 Your mixed reality photos and videos will now be uploaded to OneDrive each time you launch the app on HoloLens.